The title of this book, The Pleasures and Perils of a Creative Life, explains, elegantly, exactly what it is. (More on that in a second.)

 Shapiro reminds us to write from emotion but not to succumb to it” “Grief, joy, hilarity, rage – all of it becomes the medium in which you work.
 You can’t be feeling it and shaping it at the same time.”

-To extend a few of the themes from The Perils and Pleasures of the Creative Life even further – most are worth a deep inhale – grab psychologist Rollo May’s critical read on the effects of fear on creativity or physicist Alan Lightman’s In Praise of Wasting Time on the benefits of rest and play.
+To extend a few of the themes from The Perils and Pleasures of a Creative Life even further – most are worth a deep inhale – grab psychologist Rollo May’s critical read on the effects of fear on creativity or physicist Alan Lightman’s In Praise of Wasting Time on the benefits of rest and play.